Journal files

 You can use the p4 journals command to display the history of checkpoint and journal activity for the server.
 This history includes information about the following events:

-For detailed information about command output and options, see the description of the p4 journals command in the Helix Core Command-Line (P4) Reference.
+To learn more, see the description of command output and options in the p4 journals command in the Helix Core Command-Line (P4) Reference.

 Verify integrity